Nordfeld: The Danneskiold-Samsøe family

-Nordfeld was sold to Christian Conrad, Count of Danneskiold-Samsøe.
+In 1820, Nordfeld was sold to Christian Conrad, Count of Danneskiold-Samsøe.
 In 1823, he passed it on to his youngest son, Otto Danneskiold-Samsøe, who was director of the Royal Danish Mail Services.
 He constructed a new main building.

-After Otto Danneskiold-Samsøe's death in 1894, Nordfeld was passed on to his son Christian Conrad Sophus Danneskiold-Samsøe who became known as the "theatre count" after being appointed to director of the Royal Danish Theatre later that same year.
-After his death in 1908, Nordfeld was passed on first to his widow Wanda Danneskiold-Samsøe and then his son Viggo Danneskiold-Samsøe who became the last member of the family to own the estate.
+After Otto Danneskiold-Samsøe's death in 1894, Nordfeld was passed on to his son Christian Conrad Sophus Danneskiold-Samsøe.
+Later in the same year, he was appointed to director of the Royal Danish Theatre.
+On his death in 1908, Nordfeld was passed down first to his widow Wanda Danneskiold-Samsøe and then his son Viggo Danneskiold-Samsøe.

+Krarup/Haubroe family

+In 1930, Nordfeld was acquired by J.S.
+Krarup.
+In 1930, it passed to his daughter Kirsten Haubroe (née Krarup).
+She owned it until 1990.